graham-hand1/aws-bootcamp-cruddur-2023/journal/week0.md

 # Week 0 — Billing and Architecture

+# Date: 11/02/2023

+1. Participated in the live stream.

 # Date: 13/02/2023

-1. Participated in the live stream.
-2. Watched the supplementary videos
+1. Watched the supplementary videos
-3. Created the conceptual and logical diagrams
+2. Created the conceptual and logical diagrams
-4. Mucked around with the AWS account and setup budgets and billing alerts.
+3. Mucked around with the AWS account and setup budgets and billing alerts.
 This is an account I have had for a few years so some weird stuff may happen.
 Nice to see AWS have added organisations.

 # Date: 14/02/2023